Nominating the Wrong Occupation

-Giving regard to the nomination of an occupation being a constituent part of a valid visa application and clear terms of the application form – ‘what is your nominated occupation?’, the circumstances in which an applicant nominates a wrong occupation is very unlikely.
+There are few defensible circumstances in which an applicant may be forgiven for nominating the wrong occupation.
 Nevertheless, it may still be possible to find, as a matter of fact, that the occupation specified in the application form was not the nominated occupation.
 For example, there may be a mismatch between the occupations in question and the applicant’s qualifications and experience, the skills assessment sought, and the relevant assessing authority specified on the application form.
-The effect of inserting a wrong occupation in a visa application may be extremely detrimental and difficult to be remedied.

 On the evidence, the Tribunal was not satisfied that the applicant simply nominated the wrong occupation as a mistake, noting that he received a negative outcome for the skills assessment as a Life Mechanic.
 The Tribunal affirmed the Department’s decision.

 The applicant applied for a Subclass 485 (Temporary Graduate) visa in the nominated occupation of ICT Business Analyst.
 At the hearing, she stated that she made an error in her application.
-She had wanted to put her nominated occupation as ICT Sales Representative, but due to a clerical error she had inadvertently hit ICT Business Analyst.
-She said that as the occupations in the drop down box online was one after the other both starting with ICT it was a clerical error.
+She had wanted to put her nominated occupation as ICT Sales Representative, but due to a clerical error she had inadvertently selected ICT Business Analyst.
+She said that as the occupations in the drop down box online were one after the other and both starting with the acronym “ICT,” the mistake was a mere clerical error.
 She provided evidence that she had applied for a skills assessment for ICT Sales Representative on the same date she lodged her application.
 She also provided proof that she studied a Bachelor of Commerce majoring in Marketing and was employed as an ICT Sales Representative.